Python-Test-Engineer/AI-KB-BOOK/docs/index.md

 ## Costs

-Base costs of a DB,hosting and OpenAI is around $320/month which I am happy to pay.
+Base costs of a DB,hosting and OpenAI is around $20/month which I am happy to pay.

+The cost for unstructured.io for say 50 articles = 500 pages is a nominal $5.

 When useage grows, the costs will increase.
 These will need to be borne by the project.